remp2020/remp2020.github.io/index.md

 **Technical announcements:**

+21-Nov-2023: The latest version of CRM (2.11) is the last one to support PHP 8.0.
+Future versions of CRM will require PHP 8.1 at minimum.

 28-Jun-2023: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

 24-Mar-2023: REMP 2.0 dropped support for PHP 8.0 and older versions of Node.js (v12, v14, v16).
 REMP now requires PHP 8.1 and Node.js 18+.